zncb/datascience-getdata-project/CodeBook.md

 Raw Data
 --------

-The original data from Human Activity Recognition Using Smartphones Dataset, see 'getdata_projectfiles_UCI HAR Dataset.zip'
+The original data is from Human Activity Recognition Using Smartphones Dataset, see 'getdata_projectfiles_UCI HAR Dataset.zip'

 This dataset contains accelerometer and gyroscope observation for 6 types of activities performed by 30 subjects.